guru-das-s/guru-das-s.github.io/content/pages/uses.md

 3. Google Chrome
 4. `tmux`

-For work, I use Mac OS.
+For work, I use mostly the above tools on Ubuntu, along with this fantastic new todo-list manager I discovered:

+> 1. [todotxt](http://todotxt.org/) and its [todotxt-cli client](https://github.com/todotxt/todo.txt-cli) in particular

 ##### Google Chrome Extensions